College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 Enrollment and Registration

 Deadlines to add, drop (with 100% tuition refund), and withdraw from a class can be found on the Academic Calendar.
-Students are expected to familiarize themselves with the deadlines each quarter.
+Make sure you familiarize yourself with the deadlines each quarter, as you will be held accountable for these deadlines, whether you know them or not.

 Please be aware that any holds present when you attempt to enroll may prevent you from registering.
 Holds will need to be resolved in order to successfully enroll.

 Occasionally, graduate study calls for intensive research or a special internship experience that can only be achieved through an independent study course.
-Graduate students in the College of LAS can register for an independent study course whether for dissertation/thesis research or to complete an internship by submitting the Independent Study Online Registration Request.
+Graduate students in the College of LAS can submit a request to register for an independent study course whether for dissertation/thesis research or to complete an internship by submitting the Independent Study Online Registration Request.

 Please note: Independent study courses require departmental approval.
 Independent study requests should not be submitted until you have consulted with your prospective instructor.

-You must submit the Independent Study Registration Request Form, complete with approval from both the instructor and graduate program director, to the Graduate Student Services Office no later than the first week of the quarter in which you wish to start the independent study course.
-Please consult with your program prior to filling out the online form.
-Any request that is incomplete or unapproved will be returned to you.
+You must submit the Independent Study Registration Request Form no later than the first week of the quarter in which you wish to start the independent study course.
+Please consult with your program faculty prior to filling out the online form.

 Courses required for graduate degrees must be registered under the standard grading basis (A-F) because courses registered under pass/fail or audit will not count as credit toward degree progress.
 Because courses with these grading bases do not count toward the degree completion, they are considered for personal interest and are not eligible for financial aid and not permitted to be taken on the graduate program record.
 Students will need to apply to be non-degree seeking students to take these courses.